-A short stroll from Waterloo takes in some of the most famous sights and attractions that London has to offer.
-Just five minutes away from Waterloo Station, visitors will find the Southbank Centre, Hayward Gallery and National Theatre which together host a number of cultural events from the London Literature Festival to the World Press Photo exhibition.
+Just a short stroll from Waterloo, visitors can take in some of the most famous sights and attractions that London has to offer.
+Five minutes away from Waterloo Station, visitors will find the Southbank Centre, Hayward Gallery and National Theatre which together host a number of cultural events, from the London Literature Festival to the World Press Photo exhibition.
 Further along the South Bank, the London Eye soars 443ft into the air, offering panoramic views of the city’s skyline.

-The River Thames is undeniably one of the most recognisable rivers anywhere in the world, and now thanks to highly ambitious environmental campaigns London can boast of being home to the cleanest river that flows through a major city.
+The River Thames is undeniably one of the most recognisable rivers anywhere in the world, and now thanks to highly ambitious environmental campaigns London can boast of being home to the cleanest river that flows through a major city (maybe you'll even spot a fish!).
 A 10-minute walk along the river and across Westminster Bridge takes visitors to the foot of the Houses of Parliament, headed up by majestic Big Ben.
 Westminster Abbey – the thousand-year-old church that serves as the setting for every Royal coronation – is just one minute’s walk from here.

 The National Gallery and National Portrait Gallery are both located at Trafalgar Square, a short distance from Buckingham Palace to the west and Charing Cross station to the east.
 In the bustling central district of Soho, the area covering Leicester Square and Piccadilly Circus, eclectic crowds of students, artists and office workers relax in the bars, nightclubs and restaurants.
 London’s West End is home to an extensive list of award-winning musicals and plays making it a popular evening destination for thousands of visitors.

-If you are travelling to London from abroad, we recommend the best way to travel the city and take in the sights is to buy a Visitor Oyster Card.
+If you're travelling to London from abroad, we recommend buying a Visitor Oyster Card, this is the best way to get around the city and take in the sights.
 You can buy the card with a pre-paid set of credit, which will allow you to use the Underground, Overground and buses for the amount you have paid for.
 Don't worry if you run out of credit on your Visitor Oyster Card, you can top it up with more money at all Underground stations, as well as many shops across London.

 You may also decide to purchase a London Pass, which allows visitors to London receive free access to a number of popular destinations around the capital, a free 1-day bus tour, and a free guidebook to get the most out of your trip to London.
-Buying a London Pass also includes an option to buy an Oyster travelcard, giving you a quick way to use TfL transport by simply tapping 'in and out' at all Underground stations as well as buses.
+Buying a London Pass also includes an option to buy an Oyster travelcard, giving you a quick way to use TfL transport by simply 'tapping in and out' at all Underground stations as well as on buses.

 How to find the cheapest train tickets to London